Klášterec nad Orlicí: History

 Klášterec nad Orlicí was most likely founded before 1280.
 The first written mention of the village is in a document of bishop Tobiáš of Bechyně from the period between 1279 and 1290, in which he praises the intention to build a monastery in this landscape.
 The next mention is in the bull of Pope Boniface VIII from 1295.
-The village was originally formed by two parts named Orlík and Orlička, the name Klášterec first appeared after 1395.
+The village was originally formed by two parts named Orlík and Orlička.
+The name Klášterec first appeared after 1395.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

 The Church of the Holy Trinity is a valuable example of a rural church.
 It was founded at the end of the 13th century and rebuilt in the late Gothic style in 1452–1453.
 Later it was modified in Renaissance and Baroque styles.
-The church complex also includes a late Baroque ossuary from 1793, enclosure wall, and Calvary from 1799.
+The church complex also includes a late Baroque ossuary from 1793, an enclosure wall, and a calvary from 1799.